antonimodev/task-management-system/docs/DECISIONS.md

 - **Challenge**: Module import errors with psycopg

 - **Solution**: Added proper system dependencies in Dockerfile and correct psycopg version in [requirements.txt](django_backend/requirements.txt)

+# DAY 2: Auth/User Endpoints & Restructured URLs

+### ✅ JWT Authentication Implementation
+- **JWT Integration**: Added `djangorestframework-simplejwt` to [requirements.txt](django_backend/requirements.txt) for secure token-based authentication.

+- **Security by Default**: Configured `DEFAULT_PERMISSION_CLASSES` in [config/settings.py](django_backend/config/settings.py) to require authentication on all endpoints by default.
+This was a security choice to follow good practices.

+- **Token Blacklist**: Integrated `rest_framework_simplejwt.token_blacklist` in `INSTALLED_APPS` to enable secure logout functionality that invalidates tokens on the server side.

+### ✅ Custom User Model & Extensibility
+- **AbstractUser**: Implemented custom [`User`](django_backend/apps/users/models.py) model extending Django's `AbstractUser` with additional `nickname` field, following Django documentation recommendations for future scalability.

+- **Admin Integration**: Registered custom User model in [apps/users/admin.py](django_backend/apps/users/admin.py) using Django's built-in `UserAdmin` to allow management through admin panel.

+- **Database Migration**: Applied `makemigrations users` to properly connect the custom User model with PostgreSQL, ensuring data integrity and proper field constraints.

+### ✅ API Architecture & URL Organization
+- **Modular URL Structure**: Restructured URLs by creating dedicated `urls.py` files in [apps/users/](django_backend/apps/users/urls.py) and [apps/common/](django_backend/apps/common/urls.py), promoting separation of concerns and maintainability.

+- **RESTful Endpoint Design**: Implemented user management endpoints with proper HTTP methods:
+  - `POST /api/auth/register/` - User registration (public)
+  - `POST /api/auth/login/` - JWT token generation
+  - `POST /api/auth/logout/` - Token invalidation
+  - `GET /api/auth/users/` - User list (admin only)
+  - `GET /api/auth/users/<int:pk>/` - User detail by ID
+  - `PUT /api/auth/users/<int:pk>/update/` - User update by ID
+  - `GET /api/auth/users/me/` - Current user profile

+- **URL Parameter Handling**: Instead of manually writing URL with user ID (not viable), I've used Django standard format, `<int:pk>`.
+This tells the API to expect a number in that part of the address and use it to find the corresponding user in database.

+### ✅ Security & Permission Management
+- **Role-Based Access Control**: Implemented differentiated permissions where admin users can access all user data, while regular users can only access their own profiles through `get_queryset()` method overrides.

+- **Password Security**: Applied Django's `create_user()` method in [UserSerializer](django_backend/apps/users/serializers.py) to ensure automatic password hashing and `write_only=True` for password fields to prevent exposure in API responses.

+- **Authentication Endpoints**: Separated public endpoints (register, login) from protected endpoints using Django REST Framework's permission classes (`AllowAny`, `IsAuthenticated`, `IsAdminUser`).

+## Key Technical Decisions

+### Authentication Strategy
+- **JWT over Sessions**: Selected JWT tokens over Django's default session-based authentication for API scalability and security.

+- **Token Blacklisting**: Chose server-side token invalidation over client-side only logout for enhanced security, preventing token reuse after logout.

+### User Model Design
+- **Early Customization**: Implemented custom User model from the beginning to avoid complex migrations later, as recommended by Django documentation for production applications.

+- **Minimal Extensions**: Added only essential fields (`nickname`) while maintaining compatibility with Django's built-in authentication system.

+## Time Allocation Breakdown

+### DAY 2 (Authentication & User Management) - ~8 hours
+- JWT setup and security configuration: 2 hours
+- Custom User model implementation and migrations: 1 hour
+- API endpoints development and testing: 3 hours
+- URL restructuring and organization: 1 hour
+- Documentation: ~45 minutes

+Each step in any process involves a considerable amount of research.

+## Technical Challenges Faced

+### URL Organization & Scalability
+- **Challenge**: While adding content to the `urls.py` file, I realized that grouping all routes in a single file was not scalable or maintainable.
+After researching best practices in the Django documentation, I discovered that a modular URL structure is the recommended approach for better organization and scalability.

+- **Solution**: I restructured the URLs by creating dedicated `urls.py` files for each app, such as `apps/users/urls.py` and `apps/common/urls.py`.
+This separation allows each app to manage its own routes independently, making the project easier to maintain and extend.
+Additionally, I used Django's `include()` function in the main `urls.py` file to integrate modular routes, ensuring a clean and scalable structure.

+### Learning Curve & Complexity
+- **Challenge**: The second day proved significantly more complex than the first.
+My limited exposure to Django REST Framework and JWT authentication made it difficult to quickly understand the structure of serializers, views, and endpoints.
+Adjusting to how Django automates processes behind the scenes has been confusing at times, and the learning curve feels steep, more like driving a race car without much prior experience.

+- **Solution**: To address this, I focused on carefully reading official documentation, breaking each step into smaller parts, and testing endpoints directly to confirm understanding.
+I also ensured migrations were properly created and versioned to keep the project reproducible with docker-compose up.
+While the process has been frustrating at times, I’m applying everything I know, making steady progress, and gaining confidence.